-If you're in the middle of a panic attack, immediate relief of anxiety symptoms can come from sedative type anti-anxiety medications such as Xanax, Klonopin, and Ativan.
+If you're in the middle of a panic attack, immediate relief of anxiety symptoms can come from taking a sedative type anti-anxiety medication such as Xanax, Klonopin, and Ativan.
 These drugs are provided at least in the beginning of medical therapy, but are not for long-term use.

 Important note regarding medications:Some of these drugs can actually produce the anxiety symptoms of a panic attack.
-It is often best to start with a low dose and slowly increase medication for this disorder.
+It is often best to start with a low dose and slowly increase medication as recommended by your health care provider.

 How Can I Prevent Panic Attacks?

 You can take steps to lessen the chance of having panic attacks and learn to manage them better.
-Learn to recognize a panic attack.
-When you sense the first symptoms, know that other symptoms may follow.
-You have survived them before and can do so again.
-Try slow, deep breaths.
+Here are some tips:

 Take your time.
 It's important not to hope for a quick cure.
 Therapy takes time, and improvement comes in small steps.